dlareau/puzzlehunt_server/docs/hunt_running.rst

   - [ ] Ensure all puzzles have working PDFs and images
   - [ ] Ensure teams have been assigned rooms on the info page

-TODO: Fix: Ensure that all teams show puzzles as unlocked on the progress page (now happening automatically)

 During the Hunt
 ---------------

 Hopefully your opening information session went well, the puzzles released flawlessly and people are now solving puzzles.
 Time to sit back and watch/make the magic happen.
-It is recommended to have open the progress, queue, chat and hints pages open.
+It is recommended to have the progress, queue, chat and hints pages open.

 With version 4.0, puzzles should now automatically release at the set hunt start